tinmarino/try/speech.md

 # 4/ Enumeration: MJ 1min

 ## Descriptive

-We are small things, we trust what we see.
-Trust is pillar of collaboration, fundamental element of operational efficiency.

 You may "know" that the resolution of Alma is limited by the longer baseline: the diffraction pattern of the synthetic aperture.
 Do you believe in this quantum limit in the continuous realm?